 Ave Maria Dupre

 The beautiful Catholic tradition of the bride’s offering of prayers and flowers to the Blessed Virgin Mary after the wedding vows or after communion is welcome.
 Your florist can furnish a single flower or a small bouquet for the ceremony.

 While not a part of the official Roman Rite, couples may choose to light a Unity Candle at the wedding.
 If a Unity Candle is to be used, it must be provided by the couple and the couple should take it, as a memento, after the ceremony.

 The bride’s room is located on the lower level of the Cathedral accessible via the elevator to the base of the bell tower.
-It is a large room with mirrors and a rest room.
-The room will be available thirty (30) minutes prior to start of the ceremony for assembly, touch-ups and photographs.
+It is a large room with mirrors and a restroom.
+The room will be available thirty (30) minutes prior to the start of the ceremony for assembly, touch-ups, and photographs.
 Please do not plan to use the room for a dressing room.

 Holy Name Cathedral is not responsible for any item left in the Bride’s Room when the bride and her party have gone upstairs to the ceremony.